Reckziegel/uncorbets/README.md

 are as close as possible to the original variables, among all living matrix rotations.

-The output of this transformation is a diversification distribution: it’s always positive, sums to 1, capture the true sources risk and have an insightful interpretation.
-The above properties classify the Effective Number of Minimum Torsion Bets a generalization of the Marginal Contribution to Risk (MCR).
+The output is a diversification distribution with the following
+properties: it’s always positive, sums to 1, capture the true sources risk and have an insightful interpretation.
+The above characteristics put the Effective Number of Minimum Torsion Bets as a generalization of the Marginal Contribution to Risk (MCR).

-## Toy Example
+## Example

 ``` r
 library(uncorbets)